 Items in BOLD and UNDERLINED are hyperlinked to the corresponding guideline.
 Items in BOLD designate a medication or treatment.

-FOREWORD (CONTINUED)
+Foreword (Continued)

 Items in [brackets] and italicized designate treatments approved for a specific provider level.
-A provider level with \\ indicates that that level must have additional training AND medical director approval to be able to perform the treatment.
+A provider level with indicates that that level must have additional training AND medical director approval to be able to perform the treatment.
 Treatments listed with a provider level followed by "Med Control" indicate that orders from online medical control must be obtained, except in situations where online medical control is unavailable.
 Gundersen Health System is the default and preferred on-line medical control for patient care questions and authorizations.
 This alone does not affect destination determination.
-Patients without a destination preference and not meeting any activation/diversion criteria should be transported to the "hospital of the week."
+Patients without a destination preference and not meeting any activation/diversion criteria should be transported to the hospital based on agency policy.